multiscale/muscle3/docs/source/technical_design/introduction.rst

 receive-and-send again.
 A mapper must send a message on each of its sending endpoints whenever it receives messages on each of its receiving endpoints.

-The Proxy is a new kind of kernel in MUSCLE 3 with a single operator, P, and four sets of conduits.
+The Proxy is a new kind of kernel in MUSCLE3 with a single operator, P, and four sets of conduits.
 It will be described in more detail later.